 - service learning, which connects students with the community

 - Chesterfield County students generally continue to outperform their peers across Virginia on Standards of Learning tests, according to results from tests taken in 2012-13.
 Chesterfield County pass rates exceed the state average on 21 of 34 SOL tests and equal the state average on two tests.
-Additional Chesterfield County highlights include steady progress in math, a 100 percent pass rate on the geography test and perfect scores on 3,184 SOL tests.
+Additional Chesterfield County highlights included steady progress in math and a 100 percent pass rate on the geography test.
+Chesterfield students achieved 3,096 perfect scores on SOL tests taken in 2013-14.

-- More than 90 percent of Chesterfield students graduate on time, outperforming their peers across Virginia.
-In 2013, there were 4,277 graduates: 60 percent earned advanced diplomas, and 83 percent planned to continue their education.
-The class of 2013 earned $21.9 million in scholarships.
+- Almost 4,400 students graduated in 2014 from Chesterfield County high schools: 60 percent earned advanced diplomas, and 83 percent planned to continue their education.
+The Class of 2014 earned $24.3 million in scholarships.

 - Hundreds of businesses, faith communities and organizations partner with schools, and thousands of individuals volunteer annually.
 In 2012-13, school supporters volunteered more than 53,000 hours ($1.2 million estimated value).

-- Dee Castelvecchi of Elizabeth Davis Middle School is the nation’s top health teacher in 2013.
+- Dee Castelvecchi of Elizabeth Davis Middle was the nation’s top health teacher in 2013.
 She is the third teacher in Chesterfield County Public Schools to win the nation’s top award: Bailey Bridge Middle’s Misti Wajciechowski won in 2010 and Carver Middle’s Kay Schiltz won in 2006.